Weijiang-Xiong/OpenSkyTraffic/datasets/README.md

-Preprocessing `.h5` files with pandas [requires PyTables](https://pandas.pydata.org/docs/getting_started/install.html#dependencies), one can install it individually or install all dependencies of pandas at once
+Many datasets use `.h5` files to store raw data, and preprocessing `.h5` files with pandas [requires PyTables](https://pandas.pydata.org/docs/getting_started/install.html#dependencies), one can install it individually or install all dependencies of pandas at once

 ```
 python -m pip install pandas[all]